StackVista/stackstate-docs/stackpacks/integrations/static_health.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Static Health

 ## Overview

-The Static Health integration is used to visualize static health information in StackState by reading from CSV files.
+The Static Health integration is used to visualize static health information in Rancher Observability by reading from CSV files.
 The health consists of check states.

-Static Health is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).
+Static Health is a [Rancher Observability curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).

 ## Setup